 App Module vs Core Module vs Shared Module vs Feature Modules in Angular

 Angular development best practices indicate we should break our applications into modules.

-The easiest to think about would be Feature Modules we simply break these up by feature or domain.
+Feature Modules are the easiest to think about, we simply break these up by feature or domain.
 But what about the App Module, Core Module, & Shared Module?

 What should we put into each of them?
 What components should live in each of them?
 Why do we need all of them?
 Let's take a look at each of the types of modules and what they are used for.

 First the App Module in Angular.
 The App Module can also be called the root module.